servusdei2018/protoncheck/README.md

 ## Usage
 Run `protoncheck`, using the `--username` and `--password` flags to supply your ProtonMail username and password, respectively.
 It will output the amount of unread emails in your inbox.

+> ⚠️  _Protoncheck doesn't work with accounts with 2FA enabled._

 #### waybar Config
 Below is a sample Waybar configuration to check your ProtonMail inbox every 30 seconds.